Sing! China season 7: The Cross Battles

 In this round, coaches will go head-to-head against each other in groups of two.
 Artists from these respective teams will compete each other in six rounds to decide a winner.
 After each round of two groups of students singing, a jury of 49 experts (30 domestic Chinese music producers, as well as media elites and radio hosts) voted, and the two coaches not participated in the cross battle each selected the winner and had 1 vote each.
 The winning artist will receive one point for their team while the other artist will not receive any points.
 However, coaches may choose one artist on their team to give them an opportunity to earn a bonus point.
 If that artist wins, they will receive two points for their team; otherwise, the artist will not receive any points.

 This season, the rules were slightly changed compared to 2021 season.
 Instead of coaches selecting their artists at the same time, coaches selected them in turns.
 After one coach have made up his mind, the other coach has 1 minute to select a member of his team to fight.
 The first nominating coach was elected after drawing the lots.
 The team who won the Battle have to nominate first in the next Round.

 At the end of the episode, the team that achieved a lower score will have to eliminate one artist from their team as a penalty.

+After the end of the cross battle, Liao Changyong withdrew from the program for personal reasons, and was replaced by Coco Lee.
+With Coco Lee's replacement as coach, this is the first time in the history of Sing!
+China to have two female coaches in the panel.